Skip to main content

 The GitHub Actions

-• TOKEN: the Akka Serverless authentication token that the action will use to connect to Akka Serverless (to create a token with “execution” scope, the command I need to run is akkasls auth tokens create --type=refresh --scopes=execution --description="My CI/CD token")
+• TOKEN: an Akka Serverless authentication token with execution scope (create one with akkasls auth tokens create --type=refresh --scopes=execution --description="My CI/CD token")

 github secrets